-Most lunar meteorites and some others types of meteorites are breccias – rocks made from fragments of older rocks that have been broken apart and glued back together by impacts of older meteorites..
-The rock fragments, especially the larger ones, are called clasts.
+Most lunar and some other types of meteorites are breccias – rocks made from fragments of older rocks that have been broken apart and glued back together by impacts on the parent body (asteroid, Moon) of older meteorites.
+The fragments are called clasts.
+Impact breccias typically contain both small mineral clasts and larger lithic clasts, that is, fragments of rock consisting of several to many mineral grains.

 On the Moon and asteroids, rocks are not colorful; they are never dark red and the clasts are not reddish.
 The matrix is not reddish.
 A few lunar meteorites, most notably the Dhofar 303 clan, have been stained pinkish with terrestrial hematite, but the staining is “patchy” and not at all systematic.
 If it is reddish, then it is not a meteorite breccia.